syedfasihuddin/Context-and-sentiment-based-text-classification-using-FastText/README.md

 # Context and sentiment based text classification using FastText
-Group project for ITEC876 Applications of data science
+Group project for ITEC876 Applications of data science.
+This project consists of Context based text classification and sentiment based text classification.
+It is meant to determine whether FastText will be able to provide with more accurate results.

 ## Getting Started